-Being under the Soviet rule, the name of the city was changed in 1924 to Leninakan after the deceased Soviet leader Vladimir Lenin.
-The city suffered an earthquake in 1926, when many of its significant buildings were destroyed.
+While under the Soviet rule in 1924, the name of the city was changed to Leninakan in honor of the deceased Soviet leader Vladimir Lenin.
+Then in 1926 the city suffered an earthquake, which is when many of its significant buildings were destroyed.

-After the earthquake architect Chisliyev drew up the detailed plan for city center.
+After the earthquake, architect Chisliyev drew up a detailed plan for city center.

-The planning and construction of residential houses started in the middle of 1920s.
-3 different types of 2-story buildings with 2 rooms were constructed by architect Chislev.
-These 2-story houses with recessed staircases and archlike windows became successfully integrated into the Alexandrapol’s historical environment.
+The planning and construction of residential houses started in the middle of the 1920s.
+Three different types of two-story buildings with two rooms were constructed by architect Chislev.
+These two-story houses with recessed staircases and archlike windows were successfully integrated into Alexandrapol’s historical environment.
 (Gai 2- 4)

-In the architecture of 1920-1930s there were elements of classicism, creative application of architectural traditions, partially the influence of “modern” direction.
+During the architectural development of the 1920-1930s, there were elements of classicism and creative application of architectural traditions.
+These were partially the influence of the “modern” direction.

-A new relatively distinct phase began in the Soviet Architecture accompanied with specific style, creativity and construction volume.
+A new and relatively distinct phase began in Soviet architecture, which was accompanied with specific style, creativity and construction volume.

-1970s were the years of “brutal” architecture.
-This is a period in architecture that lasted from 1950s to mid 1970s.
-The term “brutal” does not derive from the word brutal but originates from the French béton brut, or “raw concrete,” to feature the main used material.
-After 1970s Leonid Brezhnev gave permission to the architectures to use more of western architectural elements.
+The 1970s were the years of Brutalist architecture; a period in architecture that lasted from 1950s to mid 1970s.
+The term “brutal” does not derive from the word brutal, but originates from the French béton brut, for “raw concrete,” to feature the mainly used material.
+Following the 1970s, Leonid Brezhnev granted permission to the architects to use western elements.

-The Gyumri Railway station building was built in 1970s and is a living example of Soviet architecture.
+The Gyumri Railway station building, built in the 1970s is a living example of Soviet architecture.
 Take a look at the façade, ornate with the work of renowned sculptor Rafayel Yeghoyan.